roy-herzlichkeit/roy-herzlichkeit/README.md

 - 🔭 I’m currently working on [FianzMeister](https://github.com/cordiality-crypto/FinanzMeister)

-- 🌱 I’m currently learning **Algorithms, Cybersecurity and more of Web Development**
+- 🌱 I’m currently learning **Algorithms, Cybersecurity and more of Web Development** along with my Academics and ein bisschen German

 - 👨‍💻 All of my projects will be available on [herzlichkeit3301.in](herzlichkeit3301.in)